 - If you are not sure about something, particularly communicating, ask the person directly

-- Speak directly to the person with an impairment, even if a person without impairment is with them
+- Speak directly to the person with a disability, even if a person without disability is with them

 - Address the person by name if you know it

 - Offer assistance if it appears necessary, but wait for acceptance and instruction before proceeding

 - Extend your hand to shake when meeting someone

 - Use a normal tone of voice—do not raise your voice unless asked to

 - Be polite and patient—do not rush the conversation